 My research question was, “Is better for a mom to work part-time or full-time?”
-I surveyed and interviewed Chicago professional women who had worked full time before having their first child.
-Then, I compared those who switched to part-time work with those who continued working full time.
+I analyzed data from the Census Bureau and surveyed and interviewed professional women in Chicago who had worked full-time before having their first child.
+Then, I compared those who switched to part-time work with those who continued working full-time.

 I found no differences between the two groups; both were equally satisfied with their work and family lives.
 I also found no difference between how much the groups experienced work-family conflict.

 Those findings threw me into a two-week, sleep-deprived, panic-ridden frenzy.
 I sifted through and pored over my data and redid my analyses, but I couldn’t explain what I was seeing.
 Expecting part-timers to be happier, I had an easy explanation planned.
-And, I had the arsenal to explain why full-timers were happier.
-But finding no differences presented a problem because it left me with nothing to say unless I could explain it.
+As a backup, I also had the arsenal to explain why full-timers were happier.
+But finding no differences presented a problem.
+It left me with nothing to say unless I could explain it.